by Texas Homesteader ~

 Not only is Styrofoam incredibly bad for the environment but those containers are flimsy.
 If you don’t hold them just right they’ll shift and spill your food.

-So I quickly made a super-cute Denim Carrier from repurposed denim.
+So I put together a super-cute Denim Carrier from repurposed denim.
 I place my own take-out dish in it.
-I’ve gotten so many compliments from other diners and servers alike.

 Having my own take-home container means I don’t feel the need to eat more than I want just so food won’t be ‘wasted’.